 Additional guidance

-BYM has been asked whether the recommendations about employment pay and benefits should be in line with what is offered to BYM staff.
-This has been considered and we don't think it would be fair or practical to ask AMs to try to replicate BYMs offer for their employees.
-However if AMs would like to know about BYMs offer to staff we will make it available on request.
+BYM has been asked whether the recommendations about employment pay and benefits should be the same as BYM staff receive.
+This has been considered and we don't think it would be fair or practical to ask AMs to try to replicate what BYM offers its employees.
+However, if AMs want to know about BYM's offer to staff we will make it available on request.

 Advice for meetings wishing to pay a children's worker

-Click on the links below to access templates of a sample job advert plus recruitment advice and a role description.
+Click on the links below for a sample job advert template with recruitment advice and a role description.
 The contract for meetings to adapt and use when employing a paid children's worker is the written statement of terms and conditions (Contract) of employment above.
-These are guides so please edit and add your own information.
+These are guides so please edit and add your information.

 Support